-In this first of a three-part blog series on employability and mental health, Max Lohnert explores what the high prevalence of mental health problems among employability clients means for providers and their staff
+In this first of a three-part blog series on employability and mental health, Max Lohnert explores what the high prevalence of mental health problems among employability clients means for providers and their staff.

 In the UK, almost every second adult identifies as having had a mental health condition at one point in their life.
-And there is a strong link between mental health and poverty.
+And there is a strong link between mental health problems and poverty.
 In Scotland, the health burden of mental health and substance abuse disorders is more than four times higher in the most deprived areas than in the least deprived areas.

 Someone’s mental health affects almost every aspect of their life, including their physical health, close relationships, housing and their employment situation.
 It is the link between mental health and un/employment that I want to focus on in a series of three blog posts.